 Licensed Alcohol and Drug Counselor (LADC)

-If you are interested in becoming an alcohol and drug counselor in the state of Connecticut, you will need to go through the Connecticut State Department of Public Health.
-Connecticut offers alcohol and drug counselor certification and licensure, and the requirements are more stringent for licensed counselors.
-To become a Licensed Alcohol and Drug Counselor (LADC), you need a master’s degree in social work, counseling, or a related field including 18 hours of counseling coursework.
+If you are interested in becoming an alcohol and drug counselor in the state of Connecticut, you will need to go through the Connecticut State Department of Public Health (DPH).
+Connecticut offers alcohol and drug counselor certification and licensure, with requirements for licensed counselors being the most stringent.
+To become a Licensed Alcohol and Drug Counselor (LADC), you need a master’s degree in social work, counseling, psychology, or a related field including 18 semester hours of counseling coursework.
 To become a Certified Alcohol and Drug Counselor (CADC) in the state, you do not need a degree.
 Both types of counselors will need to complete 360 hours of approved education, with 240 hours designated to alcohol and drug abuse counseling.
 Then, the general steps to become a Connecticut alcohol and drug counselor include: